Ballet dancer

 Pierina Legnani (left) as Medora and Olga Preobrajenska (right) as Gulnare in the scene Le jardin animé from Marius Petipa's final revival of Le Corsaire, St. Petersburg, 1899.
 Legnani was named première danseuse assoluta of the Teatro alla Scala in Milan, and would later be named prima ballerina assoluta of the St. Petersburg Imperial Theatres.
 Preobrajenska became prima ballerina of the St. Petersburg Imperial Theatres and went on to become one of the most influential teachers in the history of classical ballet.

 A ballet dancer is a person who practices the art of classical ballet.
-Both females and males can practice ballet.
+Both women and men can practice ballet.
 They rely on years of extensive training and proper technique to become a part of a professional ballet company.
-Ballet dancers are at a high risk of injury due to the demanding technique of ballet.
+Ballet dancers are at a high risk of injury due to the demanding technique of ballet dancing.

-Training and technique
+Trining and technique

-Ballet dancers typically begin training at an early age as young as three or four if they desire to perform professionally and often take part in international competitions such as YAGP and Prix de Lausanne.
-At these events, scholarships are being granted to the most talented dancers, enabling them to continue their training at renowned ballet schools around the world, such as the John Kranko Schule in Germany and the Académie de Danse Classique Princesse Grace in Monaco.
-Pre-professional ballet dancers can audition to enroll at a vocational ballet school such as The Royal Ballet School or Elmhurst Ballet School.
-These types of ballet boarding schools often cooperate with a professional ballet company, offering job opportunities to graduates.
-There are different styles of training in ballet such as the Vaganova method, the Cecchetti method and the English style of training (Royal Academy of Dance/The Royal Ballet).
-Training does not end when ballet dancers are hired by a professional company.
-Even professional ballet dancers take daily ballet class to keep their technique in check and to warm up and prepare for a day of rehearsals.
-Ballet is a strict form of art, and the dancer must be very athletic and flexible.